codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Adding-CSS-classes-7974.md

 Then we can add it to our `#container` like this:

 ```
-var x = document.getElementById("container");
+var x = document.getElementById("container")
 x.classList.add("cool")
 ```

 {Run this code}(node .guides/tests/run-this.js run7)

-The `classList` property contains as its name implies, the list of all the classes of the element.
+The `classList` property contains (as its name implies) the list of all the classes of the element.
 Here we use the `add` function on it to add our `cool` class.